Hamburger University

 Hamburger University is a training facility at the McDonald's Corporation global headquarters in Chicago, Illinois.
-It instructs high-potential restaurant managers, mid-managers and owner-operators in restaurant management.
-Hamburger University’s mission is to become an “organizational culture hub, introducing a continuous education process for the value chain and transforming knowledge into actual business results.”
+It instructs high-potential restaurant managers, mid-managers, and owner-operators in restaurant management.
+Hamburger University's mission is to become an “organizational culture hub, introducing a continuous education process for the value chain and transforming knowledge into actual business results.”
 Hamburger University students take courses about restaurant operations, leadership skills, customer service, operations, and procedures.

-More than 5,000 students attend Hamburger University each year and over 275,000 people have graduated with a degree in "Hamburgerology".
-40% of McDonald’s global leadership has attended Hamburger University.
+More than 5,000 students attend Hamburger University each year and over 275,000 people have graduated with a degree in "Hamburgerology."
+40% of McDonald's global leadership has attended Hamburger University.

 History

 Hamburger University training started in 1961 with a class of 14 people in the basement of one of its restaurants.
-The educational program was operated by Fred Turner, a grill cook.
-Turner would eventually contribute significantly to the growth of McDonald’s and become the CEO for McDonald's for 20 years.
+The educational program was operated by Fred L. Turner, a grill cook.
+Turner would eventually contribute significantly to the growth of McDonald's and become the CEO of McDonald's for 20 years.

-Hamburger University was originally located on an 80-acre (32 ha) campus at the company's global headquarters in Oak Brook, Illinois from its founding until 2018, when both the McDonald's headquarters and Hamburger University moved to West Loop, Chicago, in a new complex built on the site of the former headquarters of Oprah Winfrey's Harpo Studios.
+Hamburger University was originally located on an 80-acre (32 ha) campus at the company's global headquarters in Oak Brook, Illinois from its founding until 2018, when both the McDonald's headquarters and Hamburger University moved to West Loop, Chicago, in a new complex built on the site of the former headquarters of Oprah Winfrey's Harpo Studios and previously Fred A. Niles Communications Center.

 The previous location in Oak Brook was purchased in June 2019 by John Paul DeJoria, co-founder of John Paul Mitchell Systems.